of the Migratory Bird Program

 D. Permits.
 The BGEPA says that the Secretary of the Interior may issue permits for take, possession, and transportation of eagles for scientific or exhibition purposes, the religious purposes of Indian tribes, and the protection of wildlife, agricultural or other interests; possession and transportation of golden eagles for falconry if the eagles are taken because of depredations on livestock or wildlife; and take of golden eagle nests that interfere with resource development or recovery operations.
 Accordingly, we issue the following types of permits for activities involving eagles: scientific collecting, exhibition, Native American religious and cultural use, depredation, falconry (golden eagles only), and take of golden eagle nests.

 For information on the content of this chapter, contact the Division of Migratory Bird Management.
-For more information about this Web page, contact Krista Holloway, in the Division of Policy and Directives Management.
+For more information about this Web page, contact Krista Bibb, in the Division of Policy and Directives Management.